25 Gilded Age Books to Read

 Belle da Costa Greene was working at Princeton University Library when J.P.
 Morgan’s nephew recommended her for a position curating a collection of rare manuscripts, books, and artbooks for his uncle’s newly built Pierpont Morgan Library.
 This position of prominence made her one of the most influential people in the art and book world.
 She became a fixture on the New York social scene.

 But Belle had a secret that could change everything.
-She led people to believe that her dark complexion was the result of her alleged Portuguese heritage.
+She led people to believe that her dark complexion was the result of Portuguese heritage.
 In truth, however, she was born Bella Marion Greener – the daughter of Richard Greener, the first Black graduate of Harvard University.

 The Book Girls Say…